kopia/kopia/site/content/docs/Upgrade/_index.md

 You should see `Format version:      2`

-5. Reconnect kopia clients that were disconnected in step 1
+5. Reconnect kopia clients that were disconnected in step 2 and re-enable all disabled background jobs.

-After upgrade all new v0.9 features will be supported except password change.
+6. When in doubt, it's better not to guess, but post a question on https://kopia.discourse.group